bigskysoftware/hypermedia-systems-book/ch04-extending-html-as-hypermedia.typ

   the normal browser request mechanism.
 ]

-There are a few different styles of SPA, but, as we discussed in Chapter 1, the most common approach today is to tie the DOM to a JavaScript model and then let an SPA framework like
+There are a few different styles of SPA, but, as we discussed in @ch01, the most common approach today is to tie the DOM to a JavaScript model and then let an SPA framework like
 #link("https://reactjs.org/")[React] or #link("https://vuejs.org/")[Vue]